ads40/bare_metal_programming/content/posts/set-up-for-armv8-asm-qemu-user.md

 Learning about Armv8-A assembly when your main machine is x86 or the like presents some extra hurdles.

-One approach is simply to do the learning directly on a Raspberry Pi with the standard `gcc` toolchains that are already in place.
+One approach, of course, is simply to do the learning directly on a Raspberry Pi with the standard `gcc` toolchains that are already in place.
+This gives direct access to an Armv8-A (assuming that you are running a 64-bit operating system on the Pi) processor, and you can experiment directly on the machine.

 Another approach is to use a fully fledged VM or full emulation via QEMU.